fer1495/fer1495/README.md

 - 👋 Hi, I’m @fer1495
-- bilingüe, Español y pura pendejada
-- 👀 I’m interested in programing
--  🌱 I’m currently learning c++, bash, html, python, css, etc.
+-  🌱 I’m currently learning c++, bash, html, python, css, java Script, etc.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me fernandoordonezberger@gmail.com

 <!---
 fer1495/fer1495 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.